 Using a state-developed rubric for ongoing evaluation and program review, Connecticut will conduct interim progress checks with increasing support to districts based on the results, which will result in increased interventions if goals and targets are not met (p.
-24).
+23).
+Similarly, Virginia will conduct thrice-annual progress reviews and use results to inform next steps and, where relevant, the selection of new evidence-based interventions (pp. 28-29).

 New Mexico developed a comprehensive and differentiated monitoring plan for both its CSI and TSI schools.
 For CSI schools, this will include state-led on-site visits twice annually, with joint state-district progress reviews in between (a monthly touchpoint), followed by a state-created status report for the district and principal.
-For TSI schools, the state will augment district-led monitoring of school improvement efforts, which will follow the same six-step process as CSI schools via desktop audits (pp. 86-90).
+For TSI schools, the state will augment district-led monitoring of school improvement efforts, which will follow the same six-step process as CSI schools via desktop audits (pp. 103-6).

 Massachusetts has a specific and well-established office, the Office of Planning and Research (OPR), that functions like a delivery unit, undertaking performance management work for key strategic projects, including school turnaround.
-The OPR is already in place, and it appears to be central to how Massachusetts will oversee implementation of ESSA as well as continue to conduct ongoing and rigorous evaluations of its key school improvement strategies, which to date have effectively helped to inform, refine, and strengthen school improvement efforts across the state (pp. 35-36).
+The OPR is already in place, and it appears to be central to how Massachusetts will oversee implementation of ESSA as well as continue to conduct ongoing and rigorous evaluations of its key school improvement strategies, which to date have effectively helped to inform, refine, and strengthen school improvement efforts across the state (pp. 39-40).

 Colorado plans to leverage its Unified Improvement Planning (UIP) process to shift from planning as an event to planning as a critical component of continuous improvement.
 In addition to consolidating plans and monitoring, the UIP process requires all schools and districts to publicly post and gather feedback on their plans.
-Colorado also commits to evaluating statewide efforts to improve low-performing schools, although they do not detail what this evaluation will entail and whether it will be an internal activity or external partnership (pp. 70-71).
+Colorado also commits to evaluating statewide efforts to improve low-performing schools, although they do not detail what this evaluation will entail and whether it will be an internal activity or external partnership (p.
+93).